simeg/urlsup/README.md

 Run `urlsup` as part of your GitHub Actions workflow.
 Here is an example of a full workflow using the `urlsup` action.

-Note that you have to know up front what files you want to check and pass them in as an argument, due to a limitation with GitHub Actions.
+**Note: You have to specify exactly what files you want to check and pass them in as an argument, due to a limitation with GitHub Actions.**

 ```yaml
 name: my-workflow